Do you accept new clients?

 Yes.
 One of the biggest mistakes indie producers make is not retaining a competent lawyer on their film.
 Not only can they find themselves unable to sell their film, but they may also end up spending a lot more than if they had done it right to start.

 For films under $100,000, our fees usually run between $3,500 and $5,000.
 This is not a fixed fee but an estimated range based on how much you use us.
 Our retainer is in this range based on the expected work you will have for us.
 At this budget level our services cannot be 24/7 and so they are limited.
 A lot of responsibility is placed on you, with our guidance.
 We do the very important contracts, like getting the “chain of title” in order, the agreement with the director and a key actor.
 We have a production legal forms package that we provide you that will cover most situations that arise on these kinds of films.
 We are also available as issues arise, like clearance issues.

 For films of a bigger budget, we agree on a fixed fee that fits the budget and the anticipated level of work that will be required of us.
 Generally, we document all the contracts with the key cast and crew, advice on location and clearance issues, chain of title, guild registration and many other typical issues that arise in production.

 Will you agree to act as my producer representative and help me get

 distribution for my finished film, how do you charge; is there an

-We no longer take on clients to act as a producer representative. we are retained just to act as a producer rep, we do not require a retainer.
-F If you need other legal services, such as finishing production, negotation of distribution and sales agency agreements, delivery issues, etc, we charge our usual hourly rates for those services.
+Currently, we no longer take on clients to act as a producer representative.
+However, if we are retained just to act as a producer rep, we do not require a retainer.
+If you need other legal services, such as finishing production, negotation of distribution and sales agency agreements, delivery issues, etc, we charge our usual hourly rates for those services.